-Your ultimate distribution (if any) under the Plan depends on, among other things, the Debtors ongoing marketing and sale process and the sale proceeds ultimately realized.
-In addition, your ability to receive distributions under the Plan depends upon the ability of the Debtors to obtain Confirmation and meet the conditions necessary to consummate the Plan.
+The following chart provides a summary of the anticipated recovery to holders of Claims and Interests under the Plan.
+Any estimates of Claims and Interests in this Disclosure Statement may vary from the final amounts allowed by the Bankruptcy Court.
+Your ability to receive distributions under the Plan depends upon the ability of the Debtors to obtain Confirmation and meet the conditions necessary to consummate the Plan.